fondlykip/chicago_taxi_data/README.md

   - `src/psql_database.py` - API for Querying summary statitics from PSQL
   - `src/psql_database.py` - API for Querying summary statitics

+Initialisation scripts for each database can be found under
+- `data/psql/scripts`
+- `data/mongo/scripts`

 Unit tests for some of the functions in `src/pipelines/etl_functions.py` are available in `test/unit/test_etl_functions.py`.
 To run the tests, execute the `run_tests.sh` file from the root of the repo like so:

 ```bash